AndrewTrieu/authapp/README.md

 ## Local Development

 Local deployment is done using Docker.
-To start the service, run:
+To start the service, run the following command in the root directory:

 ```bash
 docker-compose up